xtclang/examples/README.md

        npm install
        npm start

-3. "Upload" the resulting .xtc file using the gradle command (from within the myApp directory):

-       cd myApp
-       gradle upload
+3. Use the platform UI to upload and run the applications